kristofa/mock-http-server/README.md

 ## Changelog ##

+### 2.0-SNAPSHOT ###

+Version bump because the changes explained in first bullet point can lead to failing tests that worked with 1.3 or earlier.
+The api is still the same but the behaviour is different.

++   Bring `MockHttpServer` and `LoggingHttpProxy` in line (by sharing code and removing some code duplication).
+      +   Do not filter http headers anymore in LoggingHttpProxy.
+      +   Support request entities for which content length is not provided in LoggingHttpProxy.
++   Add some error and debug log messages in both MockHttpSever and LoggingHttpProxy.
+This should improve debugging of unexpected requests.
++   TODO: Integration tests between MockHttpServer and LoggingHttpProxy.
++   TODO: Api that makes it easier to switch between logging of requests and run in 'mock mode'.

 ### 1.3 - 14th of July 2013 ###

 +   Adapt MockHttpServer to Support request entities for which content length is not provided.